banksii/azure-networking/README.md

           <br><br>
           [IMAGE - navigation & rules overview]
           <br><br>
-          Return to the Windows VM to see the ping fail to return any data and WireShark no longer recieving any data packets back from the Ubuntu VM.
+          Return to the Windows VM to see the ping fail to return any data in the command line and WireShark no longer recieving any data packets back from the Ubuntu VM.
           <br><br>
           [IMAGE - failed ping in cmd and wireshark]
+          <br><br>
+          Turn off the new rule and observe the requests going through once again.
+Turn off the continuous ping in the command line with CTRL + C.
           <br>
       </li>
       <li><h3 id = "step_3">Observing SSH traffic</h3>